I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 It's... back in my office, of course.

-What else do we know about Kestevens that only a contractor would know?
+Do you know anything about Kestevens that only a contractor would know?

 ...